Jonah Chapter Two

 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-From inside the fish Jonah prayed to the Lord his God.
+From the belly of the fish Yonah prayed to ADONAI his God;

 This opening verse does not tell us when he prayed only that he prayed when he was inside the fish.
 It is possible that he prayed before he died or after he was brought back to life but it would be impossible to pray this while you were dead.

-He said: 'In my distress I called to the Lord, and he answered me.
-From the depths of the grave I called for help, and you listened to my cry.'
+he said, "Out of my distress I called to ADONAI, and he answered me; from the belly of Sh'ol I cried, and you heard my voice.

 Now, we get into Jonah's actual prayer and we immediately see that when the chips were down Jonah knew who to call on.
 That can be comforting to us in that, when we stray away from obedience to the Lord, He will listen to us when we cry out to Him.
 Jonah tells us that he called "From the depths of the grave" and that has often been minimized as just spiritual death (separation from God's will) but as we will see it was physical.